ddev/ddev/docs/content/users/extend/customization-extendibility.md

 router_http_port: 8080
 ```

 config.\*.yaml is by default omitted from git by the .ddev/.gitignore file.
+You can commit it by using `git add -f .ddev/config.<something>.yaml`.

 Extra config.\*.yaml files are loaded in lexicographic order, so "config.a.yaml" will be overridden by "config.b.yaml".